ffplayout/ffplayout/README.md

 This web GUI is for managing [ffplayout-engine](https://github.com/ffplayout/ffplayout-engine).
 For a better understanding about the functionality, take a look to the screenshots below.

-You can install it on a fresh debian/centos minimal like system with running `./install.sh` as root.
+You can install it on a fresh Debian/CentOS minimal like system with running `./install.sh` as root.

+**Recommend system is a current Debian version.**

 Updating is also possible with: `./install.sh update`